dacvs/aoc2023/README.md

 If you want to run my scripts, you will need Python.
 I used Python 3.10, but any recent Python should work.
 You should find the problem statement and problem inputs at the Advent of Code web site.
-Record your problem input in a file named "input.txt" so that my script can find it.
+Record your problem input in a file named
+"input.txt" so that my script can find it.
+TODO update input loc

 Congratulations to Eric Wastl on creating a nice set of problems for this competition.
 The visual presentation is impressive.